-Klimt painting sets European record with $94 million price tag at Sotheby’s auction in London
+Klimt painting sets European record with $108 million price tag at Sotheby’s auction in London

-LONDON (AP) — A late-life masterpiece by Austrian artist Gustav Klimt sold Tuesday for 74 million pounds ($94.35 million), making it the most expensive painting ever auctioned in Europe.
+LONDON (AP) — A late-life masterpiece by Austrian artist Gustav Klimt sold Tuesday for 85.3 million pounds ($108.4 million), making it the most expensive artwork ever auctioned in Europe.

-“Dame mit Fächer” — Lady with a Fan — sold to a buyer in the room at Sotheby’s in London.
-The sale price exceeded the presale estimate of 65 million pounds, or $80 million.
+“Dame mit Fächer” — Lady with a Fan — sold to a buyer in the room at Sotheby’s in London after a 10-minute bidding war for a hammer price of 74 million pounds ($94.35 million).
+The higher final figure includes a charge on top of the sale price known as the buyer’s premium.

+The sale price well exceeded the presale estimate of 65 million pounds, or $80 million.

+It also beat the previous European auction record of $104.3 million — 65 million pounds at the time — including buyer’s premium paid for Alberto Giacometti’s sculpture “Walking Man I” at Sotheby’s in 2010.
 Previously, the most expensive painting auctioned in Europe was Claude Monet’s “Le basin aux nymphéas,” which fetched $80.4 million at a Christie’s sale in 2008.

 The piece sold Tuesday was the last portrait Klimt completed before his death in 1918.
 The painting shows an unidentified woman against a resplendent, China-influenced backdrop of dragons and lotus blossoms.